Associate Degree And Certificate Programs

 Following are courses of study leading to majors in AA or AS degrees, AA-T or AS-T degrees, and certificate programs.
 Not all courses in all majors are offered each semester.
 Many courses listed in these programs will transfer to four-year colleges or universities in satisfaction of lower division requirements; however, an Associate degree does not necessarily complete all lower division requirements for transfer.
 For specific courses students should confer with their counselors or contact the college to which they intend to transfer.

-A Skills or Career Certificate (fewer than 12 units) is awarded upon successful completion of designated courses in a specific occupational field.
+A Skills or Career Certificate (generally fewer than 8 units) is awarded upon successful completion of designated courses in a specific occupational field.
 Skills and Career Certificates are not posted to a student’s transcript.

 Units earned to meet certificate requirements may be applied toward the 60 units required for an AA or AS degree and may also satisfy the major requirement for an Associate’s Degree.
 Fifty (50) percent of the total units required for the Certificate must be completed at Skyline College.